-The ARI Advanced Technology Development program includes the development of technologies, components, or prototypes that can be tested in field experiments and/or simulated environments.
-Projects in this category have a direct relevance to identified a.
+The ARI Advanced Technology Development program includes the development of a.
 Holistic Personnel Assessment and Statistical Innovations for Talent Management i.
 Improving Talent Management through Advanced Analytics

 Topic areas of the applied research and advanced technology development include the following: